dangnelson/WATERBEAR-Water-Barrel/Waterbarrel.md

 ## 3. Barrel
 ![](svgs/03b.svg)

 Use a *Tape Measurer* to mark the center of the top of the *Barrel*.
-Drill a 3 inch hole using a *Battery Powered Drill* loaded with a *3" hole bit*.
+Drill a 3 inch hole using a *Battery Powered Drill* loaded with a *3" hole saw* attached to a *Hole saw bit*.

 ## 4. Downspout Connection
 ![](svgs/04.svg)